 Written by Michael Elliott

-Disaster Recovery for virtualized environments are an oft overlooked, yet incredibly important component to securing your client’s applications and data.
+Disaster Recovery for virtualized environments are often overlooked, yet incredibly important component to securing your client’s applications and data.
 Large enterprises (think GE, P&G, Apple) with multiple data centers can easily implement DR by creating an active – active environment across multiple data centers.
 Traditional businesses with a single data center must explore alternative methods for building robust disaster recovery options.
 And if you are operating in a highly virtualized environment, this can get very complicated, and very expensive.

 In a disaster, not all applications are built the same, just like all NBA teams are not built the same.
 If your team is built around Lebron James, you recognize the importance that one player has to your team i.e. your business.
 However, understanding which are the supporting players (apps) that surround the star is critical.
 In a true disaster, these are the players (apps) that can take you to the championship, or in application terms, ensure your client doesn’t go out of business.
 These are the applications that you need to ensure are a part of your disaster recovery plan.